Senate Bill Report H.R. 3684

 Background:

-The Infrastructure Investment and Jobs Act gave $1.2 trillion dollars to state & local governments, departments of Transportation, Energy, and Environmental Protection Agency.
-They used this money to fund transportation, energy systems, internet expansion, and water infrastructure, with additional funding for climate resilience and new technologies.
+The Infrastructure Investment and Jobs Act allocated $1.2 trillion to state and local governments, alongside the Departments of Transportation and Energy, and the Environmental Protection Agency (Congress.gov, 2021).
+These entities utilized the funds to finance transportation, energy systems, broadband expansion, and water infrastructure, with additional capital directed toward climate resilience initiatives and emerging technologies.

 Summary of Bill: